 - When wet mopping, choose a neutral floor cleaner capable of suspending dirt.
 This will help make it easier for you to wash away particles that tend to build up on the surface.
 If these dirt particles were left on your floor, they will eventually wear away the surface and leave it discoloured.

-- Wipe away spills and stains on your concrete floor as soon as possible.
+- Wipe away spills and stains on your concrete floor as soon as possible, if not immediately.
 If you leave them on the surface for too long, it can ruin the polish and discolour your floor.
 This is especially true of liquids such as fruit juices, soft drinks, oils, wine, and urine.